-“Scientists have managed to reverse the ageing process in a ‘landmark’ study,” reported the Daily Express.
-The newspaper said that research has shown that targeting the telomerase enzyme proved it is possible to protect body tissue from degenerating.
+“Scientists have managed to reverse the ageing process in a ‘landmark’ study,” reported the Daily Express ,adding that research has shown that targeting the telomerase enzyme proved it is possible to protect body tissue from degenerating.

 This research is well-executed and has been described by experts in the field as an important, if not landmark, study.
 It found that restoring the activity of this enzyme, which protects cells against the damage that occurs as they age, can restore the function of ageing organs in mice.

 However, this is research in mice and there is some debate over how applicable these findings are to humans.
 At present, it should be considered as proof-of-principle that activating telomerase in this way can restore function to cells.
 More research will probably follow into the effects of artificial induction of telomerase activity.
-It too soon to describe this as the ‘secret of youth’ and the researchers themselves say that there is more to ageing than the process investigated here.
+It too soon to describe this as the "secret of youth" (as the Express headline does) and the researchers themselves say that there is more to ageing than the process investigated here.

 Where did the story come from?

-The research is reported accurately by The Guardian.
-The Express article may give the impression that a practical application of this research is closer than it actually is, only mentioning that the study is in mice towards the latter end of the article.
+The research is reported accurately by The Guardian .
+The Express may give the impression that human application of this research is closer than it actually is, only mentioning that the study is in mice towards the end of the article.

 What kind of research was this?

-This research investigated the ageing process in the laboratory.
-The researchers were interested in whether restoring the activity of a particular enzyme would affect the age-related decline in the condition of the organs of mice that had been engineered to age prematurely.
+This laboratory research investigated the ageing process.
+The researchers were interested in whether restoring the activity of a particular enzyme would affect the age-related decline in the organs of mice that had been engineered to age prematurely.